 Then there is item three, the first trailer for the Ender’s Game movie adaptation.

 I’m pleased to say that I’m pleased by the movie Prince of Persia: The Sands of Time.
 One thing it has going for it is that I can recommend it to just about anyone.
 As movies in general go, it’s pretty good; the acting is good, the pacing is good, the action is good.
 The soundtrack felt a little generic, but it suited the film just fine.
 The story is solid, coherent, and whole — which, again, is more than can be said for most movies based on video games.
 In short, it’s worth watching.

 I played Prince of Persia: The Sands of Time right about when it came out.
-I was 79% of the way through the game (or so my save data assured me) when I lost the contents of my hard drive.
-I must confess that I left off finishing the game in despair — as any gamer knows, losing your save data unfairly is a great way to make you feel like doing anything but playing that game.
+About 79% of the way through the game (or so my save data assured me), I lost the contents of my hard drive.
+I must confess that I left off finishing the game in despair.
+As any gamer knows, losing your save data unfairly is a great way to make you feel like doing anything but playing that game.
 It’s been seven years now, and I still haven’t picked it up again.

 I’ve forgotten much about the game’s story.
 That will be rectified soon, since I’m reinstalling the game as I write this.
 However, that meant I went into the movie recalling certain elements and the feel of the game.
 While watching the movie, some things about the game came back to me.
 Most of the things I found myself remembering were different from the movie, but the changes made were good ones.